UNAFFI/svelte-dynamic-forms/README.md

 ## Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/UNAFFI/svelte-dynamic-forms/issues) on GitHub.
+If you encounter any issues or have questions, please visit the docs at https://svelte-dynamic-forms.unaffi.com/ or [open an issue](https://github.com/UNAFFI/svelte-dynamic-forms/issues) on GitHub.